 Special Note: As you know the MTB has not yet been enacted.
 This means that some of the granularity that had been the norm in the census statistics is still missing which makes pulling the necessary data for this report more difficult.
 Please see below for a further discussion on the potential for this legislation.

-As noted last month, we continue to believe that because of the reported concerns over a shortage in Glyphosate, companies reacted by increase their imports of a variety of other herbicides.
+As noted in previous reports, we continue to believe that because of the reported concerns over a shortage of Glyphosate, companies reacted by increase their imports of a variety of other herbicides.
 There may now be larger than prudent amounts of inventory of herbicide active ingredients in the United States waiting to be formulated into end use products.

 There may also continue to be issues with obtaining boxes, totes, bottles, and caps.